evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 The Tesla Model S Plaid, with dimensions of 5021 mm in length, 1987 mm in width, and 1431 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
 They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
 The Tesla Model S Plaid is available in a total of 5 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Tesla Model S Plaid, allowing you to customize your vehicle to suit your style and driving preferences.
+The Tesla Model S Plaid offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/45 tires on 19" rims front and 285/40 tires on 19" rims rear
 - 265/35 tires on 21" rims front and 295/30 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).